 Why is this an issue?

-Well, it’s recruiters and HR managers then that face the so-called “purple squirrel” problem.
+Recruiters and HR managers face the so-called “purple squirrel” problem.
 The term “purple squirrel” describes the perfect candidate with precisely the right education, set of experience, and range of qualifications to fit a job requisition.

 Have you ever seen a purple squirrel in the wild?
 Nope.

 In the end, many times, hiring managers and recruiters end up deadlocked – no one is happy with the candidate pool, no one is happy with the end result, and everyone suffers with a role that sits open waiting for a purple squirrel for far too long.

 Simply put, candidate selection based exclusively on skill sets and resume reviews is bad corporate practice.